hassanvalin/springboot-apps/helm_first_app/README.md

 # If watch is installed on your VM you can use below command to see the dynamic change of CPU and memory
-watch kubectl top pods -n helm-ns
+watch kubectl top pods -n <your_Name_Space>

+# If you want to watch during pods recreation use below command
+watch kubectl get pods -n <your_Name_Space>

+# In any case if you want to edit the running deployment use below command that will recreate the Pod as well
+kubectl edit deployment <Your_deployment_Name> -n <your_Name_Space>